Lead Renovation, Repair & Painting Rule resources

 - Use “Renovate Right” pamphlet (this brochure can be purchased in packs of 50 at the NARI Store)

-- Is implemented through EPA except in the following states: Alabama, Georgia, Iowa, Kansas, Mississippi, Massachusetts, North Carolina, Oregon, Rhode Island, Utah, Washington and Wisconsin
+- Is implemented through EPA except in the following states: Alabama, Delaware, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oklahoma, Oregon, Rhode Island, Utah, Washington and Wisconsin

 - Renovation firms must be EPA certified

 - Applicable buildings include

 - Buildings with kindergartens with children under the age of 6

 - One person per crew must have completed one-day Lead Safe Work training and be a certified renovator.

 - Lead Safe work practices are required to be used when conducting renovation greater than 6 square feet per room interior and 20 square feet exterior